 Often the ways we think about times of crisis become part of the crisis itself.
 At these times, a much deeper type of response is needed.

 **** Due to COVID19, this timely retreat will take place online via Zoom each day from 1pm GMT.
 Although we are restricting our in-person activities, the times are calling for renewed energy and adaptive capacities to respond to the crises we are facing.
 How we can reframe social distancing as the social solidarity movement?
 How can we create sanctuary?
 In Bayo’s words, “the times are urgent - let us slow down” ****

 The great remaking, the great surrender.
 The great Mystery.
 When we come to the end of our own resource, and fall against the door of the mystery, sometimes it swings open, and gives a view that remakes you.
 Remakes reality.
-Shows you another way of being that is already here, usually.
-But has gone unnoticed, the tools to perceive had not yet been given.
+Shows you another way of being that is already here, usually, but has gone unnoticed.
+The tools to perceive had not yet been given.
 But only, only, when you have absolutely nothing, no-thing, no knowing left.
 Your understanding has met its end.
 Then comes the teachers of the Great Mystery.
-Yes.

 - Pat McCabe

 In this interactive online workshop, over 2 immersive and participatory days, Pat McCabe and Bayo Akomolafe will share their wisdom on role of the sacred and the ‘more-than-human’ within our relationships with ourselves, our communities and the world around us.